-CALC 2014

-۸. س ما :., 2 A ope nu ΙX 3

-St Cleer Parish Council

-RECORDING OF COUNCIL MEETINGS

-Please Note:

 This meeting has been advertised as a public meeting and as such could be filmed or recorded by broadcasters, the media or members of the public.

 Please be aware that whilst every effort is taken to ensure that members of the public are not filmed, we cannot guarantee this, especially if you are speaking or taking an active role.

 If you have any concerns about how this may impact on you as an individual or you wish to request that you are not filmed or recorded it is your responsibility to discuss this with the chair before the meeting

+2018

 St Cleer Parish Council

-1
+I

-Being a member of St Cleer Parish Coufrom 2024 uncil, acknowledge receipt of the Social Media Policy effective
+Being a member of St Cleer Parish Council, acknowledge receipt of the Social Media Policy effective from 2024

-and agreed to adhere to the provision s of this Policy
+and agreed to adhere to the provisions of this Policy

-and agreed to adhere to the provision 3 Of this rolley

 Signed

 Date

 Received by Clerk

 Signed

+Date